Skip to main content

 • “The experience is plagued by aggressive monetization, with sales popping up the moment you hit the main menu.”

 • “Been playing this game on mobile for a long time back then, and found out they released a PC port, and I gotta say it's as bad as I remembered.
-I'm only half leveled up and in 7 out of 10 matches, I get players at max level with epic weapons.
+I'm only half leveled up and in 7 out of 10 matches, I get matched with players at max level and with epic weapons.
 This game is definitely not beginner friendly.
 The game has potential, but a fighting game having a level system where you get matched with late game players is not fun, definitely pay-to-win.
 The game also bombards you with ads before you start a game.
-I guess the only way to enjoy this game is if you pay till your max level so that both you and the opponent have the same tier, but until then if you have no money, don't bother playing.”
+I guess the only way to enjoy this game is if you pay till your max level so that both you and the opponent have the same tier, but until then if you have no money, don't bother touching this game.”

 • “The gameplay and monetization feel unchanged, and it still leans heavily toward pay-to-win mechanics.”